JanDostal/tul-alg2-semestral-project/README.md

         NEW_JEDI_ORDER
     }

-note for DataConversionException "Součást package utils.exceptions (kontrolované výjimky)" note for DatabaseException "Součást package utils.exceptions (kontrolované výjimky)" note for FileEmptyException "Součást package utils.exceptions (kontrolované výjimky)" note for FileParsingException "Součást package utils.exceptions (kontrolované výjimky)"
+note for DataConversionException "Included in the package utils.exceptions (checked exceptions)" note for DatabaseException "Included in the package utils.exceptions (checked exceptions)" note for FileEmptyException "Included in the package utils.exceptions (checked exceptions)" note for FileParsingException "Included in the package utils.exceptions (checked exceptions)"

     class DataConversionException{
         +DataConversionException(String message)